(Cross-posted on 3 Quarks Daily, where it has received many comments.)

 Many Hindus, including Mahatma Gandhi, have done highly selective and allegorical readings of the Gita.
 Gandhi even made it stand for peace and nonviolence.
 The message of the Gita, he wrote, is that spiritual fulfillment comes from selfless work; we must cultivate non-attachment to the outcome of our action—which doesn’t mean indifference to the outcome, only the lack of hankering after and brooding over it.
 If one follows this ‘central teaching of the Gita,’ he added without explaining why, ‘one is bound to follow truth and ahimsa [nonviolence]’.
 Gandhi translated the Gita from Sanskrit to Gujarati; in his introduction, he writes, ‘Krishna of the Gita is perfection and right knowledge personified.’
 Shortly after though, he concedes that the Gita’s stance seems opposed to ahimsa, but then offers a painfully convoluted apology for it, citing different standards back then and calling for poetic license—going as far as saying that we don’t need to probe the mind of the author too much!
 This suggests that he had at least struggled with the Gita.

-Written by mere mortals in a political setting but posturing as the voice of God, the Gita strives to imbue the reader with a host of ideas, beliefs, and values.
+The Gita, written by mere mortals in a political setting but presented as the voice of God, strives to imbue the reader with a host of ideas, beliefs, and values.
 Classics are ultimately defined by their ability to survive criticism.
-Critiques of the Gita, too, are necessary in every age, if only to know where we stand in relation to this pillar of cultural thought.
-My engagement with the Gita has persuaded me that it is an overrated text with a deplorable morality at its core, which should be confronted—not explained away or swept under the holy mat (admittedly, this is not as bad as sincerely trying to follow the morality of the Gita).
+Critiques of the Gita, too, are necessary in every age, if only to know where we stand in relation to this pillar of cultural thought in modern Hinduism.
+Such critiques are essentially a project of self-definition, of self-knowledge.
+My own engagement with the Gita has persuaded me that it is an overrated text with a deplorable morality at its core, which should be confronted—not explained away or swept under the holy mat (admittedly, this is not as bad as sincerely trying to follow the morality of the Gita today).
 Notably, its reflexive admirers even abound among the modern, educated Hindu upper crust, including those who live in the West.

 ___________________________________________________________________